minhtuanvu/talks/packages/2025-06-11-kubecon-hk/slides.md

 [click] Here's where it gets interesting - we create a PVC, We are almost compatible with all CSIs.

-[click] Then we deploy a job - downloading your models, setting up your conda environment, installing all those libraries.
+[click] Then we deploy a job - it will setting up your conda environment, installing all those libraries.
 Once it's done, your dataset is ready to be mounted by any pod.

 [click] The beauty is - this happens once.
 After that, everyone just mounts the ready-to-use environment.
 No more waiting!
 -->